Peakboard/peakboard.github.io/content/_administration/en-change-application.md

  - /administration/en-change-visualization.html
 ---

+Depending on the application, it may be necessary to replace the application on a Peakboard Boxes with another application.
+There are several ways to change the application.
+The way with the most extensive options is via the Peakboard Designer.
+To do this, the Peakboard Box must be accessible via the network for the device on which the Peakboard Designer is running.

 ### Change application in the Peakboard Designer

 To change the current application of your Peakboard Box, click on the Peakboard Box icon to open the Peakboard Box settings (1).